a-y-man/join-actors/README.md

   Await.ready(monitorFut, Duration(15, "m"))
 ```

-The algorithm can be set to any of the cases defined in the `MatchingAlgorithm` enumeration, allowing access to all implemented algorithms.
+The matcher can be set to any `MatcherFactory` implementations, allowing access to all matchers.
 In the example above, some minor details are omitted for brevity.
 The full
 example can be found in the [FactorySimpl.scala](core/src/main/scala/examples/FactorySimpl.scala) file.